P-Baldinger/EcoSort---Artificial-Neural-Networks/README.md

 The current dataset contains mostly clean images with one object at a time.
 Real recycling environments are more difficult because objects may be:

-Dirty
-Damaged
-Overlapping
+Dirty,
+Damaged,
+Overlapping,
-Poorly lit
+Poorly lit,

 Future improvements could include:

-Training on larger real-world recycling datasets Detecting multiple objects in one image
+Training on larger real-world recycling datasets, Detecting multiple objects in one image,
-Creating a mobile app version
+Creating a mobile app version,
-Connecting the model to automated sorting machines Conclusion
+Connecting the model to automated sorting machines
+##Conclusion

 EcoSort shows how artificial intelligence can help improve recycling by identifying materials from images.